Understanding the analysis of cave diving accidents is crucial for divers to prevent their recurrence in the future.

 Divers seem more inclined to apply maps to mark large lists of locations than to study individual cave systems as they progress through them.

-For some people, the journey is less important than reaching the final location when it comes to cave diving.
+For some people, the journey is less important than reaching the final location for cave diving.

 Divers often fall into trouble as a result of this mindset.
 Therefore, before penetrating or deeper exploration, the cautious diver would be wise to slow down and tend to study the curve.